Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ```
 The ls output is piped to sed , then we use the p flag to print the argument without modifications, in other words , the original name of the file.
 The next step is use the substitute command to change file extension.

-NOTE: We’re using single quotes to enclose literal strings ( the dot is a metacharacter if using double quotes escape it with a backslash).
+*NOTE*: We’re using single quotes to enclose literal strings ( the dot is a metacharacter if using double quotes escape it with a backslash).
 The result is a combined output that consists of a sequence of old_file_name -> new_file_name.
 Finally we pipe the resulting feed through xargs to get the effective rename of the files.